Chadwick Boseman, Norm Macdonald, Jessica Walter Score Posthumous Emmy Nominations

 At the 73rd Primetime Emmys ceremony, winners John Oliver and “SNL” producer Lorne Michaels dedicated their victories to Macdonald’s memory.

-Jessica Walter, who was recognized last year for her voice-over performance in FX’s “Archer,” earned two consecutive posthumous noms for the same role, in the same series this year and last year.
+Jessica Walter, who was recognized last year for her voice-over performance in FX’s “Archer,” earned her second consecutive posthumous nom for the same role from the same series.

 Previous posthumous nominations include Fred Willard (“Modern Family”), director Lynn Shelton (“Little Fires Everywhere” and “Orthodox”), Carrie Fisher (“Catastrophe”) and Anthony Bourdain (“Anthony Bourdain: Parts Unknown”).